ndchristian/LowEarthOrbit/README.md

 #### Description:

-Validates all files with the file extensions: ".json", ".template", ".txt", "yaml", or "yml" for CloudFormation in the specified bucket.
+Validates all files with the file extensions: .json, .template, .txt, yaml, or yml for CloudFormation in the specified bucket.

 ### Options: